Side Effects of Sugar Free JELL-O

-Sugar-free Jell-O contains the artificial sweetener aspartame, which is commercially marketed as NutraSweet or Equal.
-Many health advocates have questioned the safety of aspartame, including the U.S. Food and Drug Administration, FDA.
-Though the FDA has deemed aspartame to be "safe as a general purpose sweetener in food," it has been scrutinized because of its side effects.
+Sugar-free Jell-O contains the artificial sweetener aspartame, commercially marketed as NutraSweet or Equal.
+Many health advocates have questioned the safety of aspartame, including the U.S. Food and Drug Administration 4.
+Though the FDA approved aspartame for safe use in food as a sweetener and flavor enhancer, scrutiny of aspartame continues because of its side effects.
 So, before you serve your famous Jell-O mold at your next family function, brush up on the side effects of aspartame.

 Cardiovascular Effects

-Aspartame has been linked to several side effects concerning the heart.
-It has been said to cause tachycardia, an increased heart rate at rest or during sleep.
+Side effects linking aspartame to cardiovascular problems include tachycardia -- an increased heart rate at rest or during sleep.
 A healthy adult heart beats about 60 to 100 times per minute.
 A heart with tachycardia must work much harder to distribute blood, placing the body and the myocardium, or thickest part of the heart muscle, under greater oxygen demand.
 When the heart does not meet its own oxygen demand, myocardial cells begin to die off, which could lead to a myocardial infarction, also known as a heart attack.

 Brain Effects

 According to Janet Star Hull, creator of the Aspartame Detox Program, aspartame inhibits the production of serotonin, which in turn inhibits the formation of melatonin.
-Melatonin regulates the body's sleep and wake cycles, so without it, you may experience insomnia.
-Depressed individuals often exhibit low serotonin levels, as do some hyperactive children.
-Serotonin and melatonin can be acquired by eating a healthy diet, but those who regularly consume foods with aspartame, such as sugar-free Jell-O, may experience insomnia, depression and mood swings.
+Melatonin regulates the body’s sleep and wake cycles, so without it, you may experience insomnia.
+Depressed individuals often exhibit low serotonin levels, as do some hyperactive children. ').

 Gastrointestinal and Reproductive Side Effects